netlify/netlify-plugin-lighthouse/README.md

 ## Usage

+If you would like to run the Lighthouse build plugin for multiple site paths, such as for the site root path and a contact page, we recommend installing the build plugin manually in the `netlify.toml` file.

+### Install plugin through the Netlify UI

 You can install this plugin in the Netlify UI from this [direct in-app installation link](https://app.netlify.com/plugins/@netlify/plugin-lighthouse/install) or from the [Plugins directory](https://app.netlify.com/plugins).

+### Install plugin through the `netlify.toml` file

 You can also install it manually: